 For example, if you focus on pastry for kids, you can refer to Harry Potter or Alice in Wonderland.
 Can you imagine the massive reaction you’ll get?
 Kids will literally drag their parents to your place!

 Don’t want to use a popular concept?
 Great!
 Then bet on something unique and choose your personal niche.
 Try to come up with a new pastry shape, your own combination of ingredients, chef’s specials, etc. Remember the cronut success?
 Maybe you’ll become the next trend maker and improve bakery sales through your unique approach.

-If selling pies and cakes by the slice is already common, then for many other bakery items this isn’t that important.
 Apply size gradation to the most popular positions (if possible), for example, Small, Regular, Large.
 Or just make mini versions of your bestsellers.
 The one-bite-sized product has become very popular so don’t miss out on this opportunity to earn more.

 Watch your customers and react to the feedback from them!
-Remember that these people affect your income.
-No matter how profitable is bakery business is in a theory if you don’t work hard, you lose.
+Remember that these people influence your income.
+No matter how profitable is a bakery business is in a theory if you don’t work hard, you lose.
 Don’t be afraid to try something new.
 How do you know what ideas will work in your bakery unless you try them?
 That is why the marketing plan of a bakery business is one of the most important things to pay attention to if you want to improve sales in bakery as fast as possible.